Eric Phipps: Ambassador to Germany

-In 1933, he was appointed British Ambassador to Germany.
+In 1933, Phipps was appointed British Ambassador to Germany.
 To some extent, he followed policies later known as appeasement, as he believed that the League of Nations was the key to preventing the next war.
 He tried to enlist the French in efforts to get the Germans to co-operate.

 However, in some despatches, he warned the British government about the character of the régime.
 On 31 January 1934, he told his Foreign Secretary:

 [Hitler's] policy is simple and straightforward.
 If his neighbours allow him, he will become strong by the simplest and most direct methods.
 The mere fact that he is making himself unpopular abroad will not deter him, for, as he said in a recent speech, it is better to be respected and feared than to be weak and liked.
 If he finds that he arouses no real opposition, the tempo of his advance will increase.
 On the other hand, if he is vigorously opposed, he is unlikely at this stage to risk a break.

 Phipps gave a further warning on 1 April 1935 of Germany's growing military strength:

 Let us hope our pacifists at home may at length realise that the rapidly-growing monster of German militarism will not be placated by mere cooings, but will only be restrained from recourse to its ultima ratio by the knowledge that the Powers who desire peace are also strong enough to enforce it.

 During his first year in Berlin, Phipps managed to see Hitler only four times.
 Phipps himself regarded Hitler as something of a cipher or enigma; Hitler was variously described in his dispatches back to London as more moderate than his followers or as possibly mad.
 In May 1936, Phipps presented to Hitler the famous "questionnaire", largely written by his brother-in-law, the Under-Secretary of State for Foreign Affairs, Sir Robert Vansittart, that asked point-blank if Germany intended "to respect the existing territorial and political status of Europe" and was willing to sign "genuine treaties".
 Neither Hitler nor any other German leader ever responded to the "questionnaire".